mpolden/journal/README.md

 journal: imported 10 new record(s) out of 10 total
 ```

-Imported records have now been persisted in a SQLite database located in
+Records have now been stored in a SQLite database located in
 `/home/user/journal.db`.

 Repeating the import only imports records `journal` hasn't seen before, so